coatespt/cursor-twitter/SESSION_NOTES.md

 The hashes from each 3pk are used to index into three arrays of C counters.
 (The array size is the same as the 3pk range.)
 One counter in each of the three arrays gets bumped for each incoming 3pk.

 Because the 3pk values are pseudo random, if every word had the same probability, the counters would be approximately equal with a Gaussian distribution.
-However, we are assuming that some are anomalously busy.
-After all, that is the point of the exercise.
+However, we are assuming that some are anomalously busy (after all, that is the point of the exercise.)
 Therefore, some of the counters will have exceptionally high counts.
 For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
-This means the counter values would average about 3.3 when the signal 3pk is read (-1, -1, -1) and the processor suspends reading the queue and processes a batch.
+This means the counter values would average about 3.3 when the signal 3pk is detected (-1, -1, -1) and the processor suspends reading the queue and processes a batch.

 - A Z-score is computed for each counter.
-A Z-score is a normalized value that corresponds to the standard deviation.
+A Z-score is a normalized standard deviation.
 This gives every counter position a Z score that gives the improbability of the count having been reached at random.

-The Z's average to 0, by definition, and the higher the Z, the less likely the value is just random variation.
+The Z's average to 0, by definition (Z can be positive or negative), and the higher the Z, the less likely the value is just random variation.
 Any statistics book will give a fuller explanation.

 Suffice it to say here that scores beyond 4.0 would very rarely occur if all words in the frequency class were arriving at their normal rate.